dsp-uga/orion-p1/README.md

   3. Get list of every unique word across all documents to make a feature vector. (save)
   4. Get dataframe where each row is each document and each column is the words for train set.
 Amend with new words in test.
   5. +1 to all counts
-  6. Calculate TF-IDF for all values in each document
-  7. Calculate count table where rows are classes
+  6. Calculate count table where rows are classes
-  8. Calculate probabilities by class.
+  7. Calculate probabilities by class.

 Predict:
   1. Use the generated probability table to calculate the document class for all the instances in the test set.

+While we are able run our code successfully with the smaller `vsmall` data, we are unable to make a complete run on Google Cloud.
+We are unable to diagnose the errors as they seem to occur at various stage and are inconsistent despite not changing out code in significant way.
+We hope to examine this further soon.